Anthonymiranda/Python-Time-Keeping-Project/README.md

 <h2>Description</h2>
 <b>The python code on this repository was for my first full python project.
 It was a task time keeping program.
-Since there are apps that actually do this, I never fully finish the program or updated it.
+Since there are apps that actually do this, I never fully finished the program or updated it.
 This project was to showcase my python learning with something I was concerned at the time - time management and productivity optimization.
 </b>
 <br />
 <br />